 Adults: $95 per person, plus tax

 Infants to 3 years: Free

-Location of Boat: Spring Street Landing is next to the Washington State Ferry dock — look for the building with a green roof and big clock.
-My boat is moored on the left side of the dock and has a green hull and white top.
-Also look for my sign “Whales Rock!”
+Spring Street Landing is next to the Washington State Ferry Terminal — look for the building with a green roof and big clock.
+The boat is moored on the left side of the dock and has a green hull and white top.
+Also look for the sign “Whales Rock!”

-Payment: Cash, check or credit card; credit card needed to reserve your seats.
+We accept Cash, Checks or Credit Cards; (Note: credit card needed to reserve your seats)

 Full refunds will be made with 24-hour notice.

-Please note that we live and work on an island, which is only accessible via Washington State Ferries, seasonal passenger ferries, airplanes, water taxis and pleasure boats.
-It is the customer’s responsibility to get to their designated tour on time; no shows (if you miss your ferry or flight, etc.) will be charged 100%.
-Please note that Washington State Ferries schedules change seasonally.
+(Please note that we live and work on an island, which is only accessible via Washington State Ferries, seasonal passenger ferries, airplanes, water taxis and pleasure boats.
+It is the customer’s responsibility to get to their designated tour on time.
+No shows (if you miss your ferry or flight, etc.) will be charged 100%.
+Please note that Washington State Ferry schedules change seasonally.
 If driving a car on the ferry, we recommend getting in the ferry line at the Anacortes ferry terminal 2 hours ahead of sailing time from mid May to mid September and on holiday weekends.
-The ferry terminal is a 1.5 to 2 hour drive from Seattle, depending on traffic.
+The ferry terminal is a 1.5 to 2 hour drive from Seattle, depending on traffic.)

 What To Bring:

 Camera, sunglasses and seasonal jacket.
 You are welcome to bring food and drinks; we have water, wine and beer on board for sale.